-MacPháidín Library 106 Director, Digital Innovation Lab: Scott Cohen, Ph.
-D. Associate Professor of English X1709
+MacPháidín Library 106 Director, Digital Innovation Lab: Scott Cohen x1709

 Part digital sandbox for teaching and learning, part cross-disciplinary center for pedagogy and scholarship, the Digital Innovation Lab was established in 2016 as an initiative to facilitate conversation around how we use digital technologies in our work as teachers, scholars, researchers, and artists.
 The Lab's primary aim is to offer opportunities to consider and pilot different emerging technologies that show promise for enhancing student learning.